If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 Whole30 vs. Paleo

-While Whole30 and The Paleo Diet are very similar on the surface—both promote vegetables, fruits, meats, fish, and nuts while eliminating inflammatory foods like grains, simple sugars, and dairy—Whole30 is designed to be a short-term reset only.
+While Whole30 and The Paleo Diet are very similar on the surface—both promote vegetables, fruits, meats, fish, and nuts while eliminating inflammatory foods like grains, simple sugars, and dairy—Whole30 is designed to be a 30-day, short-term reset.

 The Paleo Diet, on the other hand, is a long-term, sustainable lifestyle change.
 The goal with Paleo is to follow the ancestral way of eating and living, with loose enough guidelines that make it easy to follow for the long haul.

-For example, Paleo is more lenient when it comes to things like having the occasional treat or a glass of wine—both are frowned upon during Whole30.
+For example, Paleo is more lenient when it comes to things like having the occasional treat or a glass of wine—both are frowned upon during Whole30, which is very strict for 30 days at a time.

-It is also worth noting that in both his books and on The Paleo Diet website, Dr. Loren Cordain wrote about an elimination approach for people suffering from conditions like autoimmune diseases—before Whole30 was invented.
-His elimination diet is remarkably similar to Whole30, and involves a strict Paleo Diet for approximately a month, followed by the re-introduction of eliminated foods to see which trigger the condition.
+It is also worth noting that as early as 2002, Dr. Loren Cordain wrote about an elimination approach for people suffering from conditions like autoimmune diseases—long before Whole30 was launched.
+Dr. Cordain’s elimination diet is remarkably similar to Whole30 and involves a strict Paleo Diet for approximately a month, followed by the re-introduction of eliminated foods to see which trigger the condition.

 The short answer?
 It depends on your goals.